aquaproj/aquaproj.github.io/docs/reference/usage.md

    - name: cli/cli@v2.2.0

    You can select a version interactively with "-s" option.
+   By default, aqua g -s will only display 30 versions of package.
+   Use --limit/-l to change it.
+Non-positive number refers to no limit.

+   # Display 30 versions of selected by default
    $ aqua g -s
+   # Display all versions of selected package
+   $ aqua g -s -l -1
+   # Display 5 versions of selected package
+   $ aqua g -s -l 5

    The option "-pin" is useful to prevent the package from being updated by Renovate.